 Sam was working as a logger with a friend who had a contract to take down some Timber for a large property owner in the area.
-One day Sam cut down a tree which had a honeybee hive living in a hollow section of the tree.
-Fortunately it was late winter,early spring and the hive was fairly dormant due to the cold.
+One day Sam cut down a tree that had a honeybee hive living in a hollow section of the tree.
+Fortunately, it was late winter, and early spring and the hive was fairly dormant due to the cold.
 Sam cut out the hollow section of the log and rolled it out of the way, then went back to work.
 As the day went on, he thought to himself that if he left that hive laying on the forest floor that it would die.
 So as he was about to head home for the day, he duct taped the hollow opening of the hive closed and loaded the hollow section of the log into his beat up RAV4 and drove it home.
 Can you imagine the surprise his wife had when Sam said “Honey, I’m home… look what I brought home from work?”

 Sam searched out a friend, Max, who was a small commercial beekeeper in the area for some help and questions.
 How do I take care of these bees?
 This friend was generous with his time and started mentoring.
 Before long Max asked Sam for a little part time help here and there, where Sam could learn a little more about beekeeping.

 Not long after, the logging contract ended and Sam was looking for work.
 Max knew another commercial beekeeper who was looking for fulltime help.
 Sam found himself employed as a beekeeper for several years with commercial pollinator, which is a beekeeper who ships his hives around the country helping farmers pollinate their crops.

 This entire time Josh was living in Minnesota working as a mechanical engineer in Corporate America.
 When Josh would come home to Pennsylvania to visit family, he always enjoyed hearing stories from Sam and his new interest in beekeeping.
 Josh, never feeling completely fulfilled with this chosen career path.
 Josh was on the lookout for an exit strategy.
 How could he get out, what could he do.